Excel Row Header

 - Step 1: Go to View > Freeze Panes.

 - Step 3: Now it doesn’t matter where you are in the sheet we will be able to see our row headers all the point of time.

 Now it is easier for me to understand exactly which row I am referring to and what is my row header.

 #3 How to Print Excel Row & Column Headers?

 It shows only the data range but not our excel row & column headers.
 Remember Data Headers are user headers & row, column headers are excel headers.

-- Hiding excel row & column headers will only add confusions in excel when we are dealing with huge data set.
+- Hiding row & column headers will only add confusion when we are dealing with a huge data set.

 - ALT + W + V + H is the shortcut key to hide or show row & column headers.

 - Whatever the changes you make are applicable only for the current worksheet where you are working at the moment.